adibahnordin98/tailwind-learning/Readme.md

 ## Getting Started

-1. Refer to the [Templates](#templates) section to start using a template.
+Refer to the [Templates](#templates) section to start using a template.

-2. To use the parent `node_modules` folder for your mini project, follow these steps:
+To use the parent `node_modules` folder for your mini project, follow these steps:

-a.
-Make sure there is no `node_modules` folder in your mini project's subfolder.
+1. Make sure there is no `node_modules` folder in your mini project's subfolder.
 If it exists, delete it.

-b.
-Install the `cross-env` package in the parent `tailwind-mini-projects` folder, if not already installed:
+2. Install the `cross-env` package in the parent `tailwind-mini-projects` folder, if not already installed:

 ```bash
 cd ..  # Go to the parent folder (tailwind-mini-projects)
 npm install --save-dev cross-env
 ```

-c.
-Create a `.env` file in the root of your mini project.
+3. Create a `.env` file in the root of your mini project.

-d.
-Add the following line to the `.env` file:
+4. Add the following line to the `.env` file:
 ```
 NODE_PATH=./../node_modules
 ```

-e.
-Update the `scripts` section in your mini project's `package.json` file:
+5. Update the `scripts` section in your mini project's `package.json` file:

 ```json
 "scripts": {